itsjfx/csi/README.md

 * **Connect** to CloudShell environments via SSM in the terminal
 * **Download and upload files** between your machine and CloudShell environments
 * **Execute commands** remotely on CloudShell environments
-* **Genie** - magically creates a CloudShell with the right network access to reach:
+* **Genie** - magically creates a CloudShell environment with the right network access to reach:
     * hostnames/IP addresses and ports
     * EC2 instances
     * RDS databases